Photo by F. Muhammad from Pixabay

 - Check and adjust the brake pedal, if needed.

 Belts.
-Like tires, check the overall integrity of the belts, ensure there are no cracks, splits or tears.
+Like tires, check the overall integrity of the belts, and ensure there are no cracks, splits, or tears.
 Check that the drive belt is in good condition.
 You may want to observe the drive belt with the engine running.
 This will allow you to check that the belt is properly aligned around the fly wheel.
-The tractor relies on the belts to drive power to all of its internal functions
+The tractor relies on the belts to drive power to all of its internal functions.

 Body.
 Finally, regularly inspect for rust on the body of the tractor.
 Rust breaks down and weakens the integrity of the metal.
-For rust prevention, conduct a thorough, (topside and underside of tractor) body inspection.
-If any rust is observed, sand, smooth & paint the affected area.
+For rust prevention, conduct a thorough (topside and underside of tractor) body inspection.
+If you observe any rust, sand, smooth, and paint the affected area.

 Monica White is a freelance writer, member of the Georgia Air National Guard, and an avid runner and cyclist who loves the great outdoors and all things DIY.
 She divides her time between Tampa and her central Florida property, where she's growing a self-sufficient homestead.
 Connect with Monica on her outdoor lifestyle blog, on Facebook, Twitter and Instagram.
 Read all of her MOTHER EARTH NEWS posts here.